towercomputers/toweros/README.md

 ### 3.5.
 NXSSH

 NXSSH is a module that allows the use of the NX protocol through an SSH tunnel.
-It allows to execute from the `thinclient` a graphical application installed on one of the hosts with `tower run &lt;host> &lt;application>`.
+It allows to execute from the `thinclient` a graphical application installed on one of the hosts with `tower run <host> <application-name>application>`.

 `nxagent` must be installed in the host and `nxproxy` in the `thinclient`.
 Of course both are pre-installed in TowerOS and TowerOS PI.